Updated August 13, 2026

 An SRT file is plain text with a specific structure: sequence number, timecode, caption text, blank line.
-Three ways to make one: type it manually in a text editor (free, slow), use a free desktop tool like Subtitle Edit or Aegisub (free, medium), or generate it with AI from your audio/video (fastest).
+Three ways to create or make one: type it manually in Notepad or TextEdit (free, slow), use a free desktop tool like Subtitle Edit or Aegisub (free, medium), or generate it with AI from your audio, video, or existing transcript (fastest).
+Includes a copy-paste template and every common error explained below.

 Key takeaways

-- ●SRT format = sequence + timecode + text + blank line.
+• SRT format = sequence + timecode + text + blank line.
 Repeat for each cue.
 Save as .srt with UTF-8 encoding.

-- ●Timecode uses comma, not period.
+• Timecode uses comma, not period.
 HH:MM:SS,mmm — the comma before milliseconds is the SRT rule.
 Period is WebVTT format.
 Getting this wrong breaks the file in most players.

-- ●Three creation paths with real tradeoffs.
+• Three creation paths with real tradeoffs.
 Manual (2-4 hrs per video hour, free, deep control) → Desktop tool (30-60 min, free, professional) → AI generation (5-15 min, needs review, fastest).

-- ●UTF-8 encoding is non-negotiable.
+• UTF-8 encoding is non-negotiable.
 Notepad's default (Windows-1252) breaks accented characters.
 Always Save As → Encoding: UTF-8.

-- ●Line length: 32-42 characters, max 2 lines per cue.
+• Line length: 32-42 characters, max 2 lines per cue.
 Netflix says 42, BBC 37-39.
 Reading speed: 17 CPS for adults.

 SRT file anatomy — the format in one paragraph